Omerfrq/ProbAndStats/readme.md

 Sampling is the subset of the population in which a predetermined number of observations are taken from a larger population.

 - ## Simple Random Sampling:
-                            Every element has an equal chance of getting selected to be the part sample.
-It is used when we don’t have any kind of prior information about the target population.
+`Every element has an equal chance of getting selected to be the part sample.
+It is used when we don’t have any kind of prior information about the target population`

 ## For Example

 -  Random selection of 20 students from class of 50 student.
 Each student has equal chance of getting selected.
 Here probability of selection is 1/50.

 - ## Stratified Sampling:
-                            This technique divides the elements of the population into small subgroups (strata) based on the similarity in such a way that the elements within the group are homogeneous and heterogeneous among the other subgroups formed.
+`This technique divides the elements of the population into small subgroups (strata) based on the similarity in such a way that the elements within the group are homogeneous and heterogeneous among the other subgroups formed.
 And then the elements are randomly selected from each of these strata.
-We need to have prior information about the population to create subgroups.
+We need to have prior information about the population to create subgroups`

 ## For Example